Humanistic therapy

 Solution-focused therapy

 Also known as solution-focused brief therapy or brief therapy, this approach predominantly looks at what the individual wants to achieve rather than historical problems.
-Questions are asked by the therapist to help the individual uncover their own strengths and resources.
+The therapist asks questions to help the individual uncover their own strengths and resources.
 Solution-focused therapy can be especially helpful to those who are goal-orientated and have a desire to change.

 Transactional analysis (TA)